 8. Monsters of Verity

-The first book of this series is ‘This Savage Song,’ and the second one is called ‘Our Dark Duet.’
-It is more of a paranormal ish, more urban fantasy type.
+The first book of this series is ‘This Savage Song,’ and the second is called ‘Our Dark Duet.’
+It is more of a paranormal-ish, more urban fantasy type.
 So this is set in the near-future version of our world where violence has created these monsters.
 Every time a human commits an act of violence, these monsters spring from that act.
-So depending on the level of violence, you get a different monster strength.
+So, depending on the level of violence, you get a different monster strength.

-Then our other main character is August Flynn, a monster who doesn’t want to be one.
-He is one of the Sunai, and he was spontaneously born from one of these violent acts.
+Then, our other main character is August Flynn, a monster who doesn’t want to be one.
+He is one of the Sunai and was spontaneously born from one of these violent acts.
 But he’s never wanted to be a monster.
 He can play his violin and magic people into following his will.
-Then he steals their souls if they are someone who has committed a crime.
-So it’s these two characters who are different, people who want the opposite thing.
-The pace of this book is fun and exciting as Michael Vey.
+Then, he steals their souls if they are someone who has committed a crime.
+So these two characters are different, people who want the opposite thing.
+The pace of this book is as fun and exciting as Michael Vey.

 Author: Victoria Schwab